atouba/asciiArt/README.md

 ## ASCII Art

-Ascii-art is a program that receives a string as an argument and prints it out as big ASCII art letters.
+Ascii-art is a Go program that receives a string as an argument and prints it out as big ASCII art letters.

 #### How to use: